The Aburame clan of Naruto act as human hives for armies of destructive bugs, who live off their chakra and can swarm and poison enemies.

 Toxin from Marvel Comics.
-Venom tries to be this at times, depending on the host (Eddie Brock pulled of a decent Anti-Hero, Mac Gargan faked it, and Flash Thompson is this until the symbiote freaks out and starts eating things).
-Anti-Venom tries, but Eddie's a little too... off in the head to pull it off for extended periods.
+Venom tries to be this at times, depending on the host (Eddie Brock pulled off a decent Anti-Hero, Mac Gargan faked it, and Flash Thompson is this until the symbiote freaks out and starts eating things).
+Anti-Venom tries, but Eddie's a little too... off in the head by now to pull it off for extended periods.

 Spider-Man was this during his time with the symbiote.

 Severed Ties (1992): a desperate scientist injects himself with a reptile based regeneration serum to return his arm count to two, which worked out fairly well as long as one fed it and didn't mind the teeth, or mouth, or eyes.

 Parasite Eve.
 For the most part, the Neo-Mitochondria (Mitochondria who have developed a Hive Mind sentience) are simply The Virus, but in a few people with just the right DNA (read: Aya Brea) it instead becomes a powerful, symbiotic force, granting Super Strength, Hyperactive Metabolism, Pyrokinesis, and the ability to kill people on the cellular level with your MIND.
 And probably pick out winning lottery-tickets, too.